-- 3.4 Where a priority action notice is issued the provider will be scheduled for a priority second inspection.
-The second inspection will take place within six months of the date the priority action report.
-This second inspection will generally focus on assessing the actions taken to address the identified non-compliance and any outcomes arising. - 3.5 If we are satisfied the actions taken by the provider resulted in the service being compliant with the regulatory requirements and there are no further areas of non-compliance where there is impact and/or potential risk to people's well-being, the provider is informed and the process comes to an end. - 3.6 If following the second inspection the provider remains non-compliant with regulatory requirements (as identified at the first inspection) and these continue to have a moderate or major impact on and/or potential risk to people's health and well-being, we will escalate the matter to the next step in our securing improvement and enforcement pathway.
-The updated priority action report will contain where identified at second inspection areas where compliance has been achieved, new areas of non-compliance with regulatory requirements along with continued areas of non-compliance which require priority action.
+- 3.4.
+Where a priority action notice is issued the provider will be scheduled for a priority second inspection.
+The second inspection will take place within six months of the date of the priority action report.
+This second inspection will generally focus on assessing the actions taken to secure improvement and improve outcomes by addressing the identified failings. - 3.5.
+If we are satisfied the actions taken by the provider resulted in improved outcomes for people, and there is no further impact and/or potential risk to people's wellbeing, the provider is informed and the process comes to an end. - 3.6.
+If following the second inspection outcomes for people have not improved (as identified at the first inspection) and there continues to be a moderate or major impact on and/or potential risk to people's well-being, we will escalate the matter to the next step in our securing improvement and enforcement pathway.
+The updated priority action report will contain the following information: - areas where the failings have been addressed. - any new areas of regulatory failings - the ongoing areas of regulatory failings which require priority action. - 3.7.
 The notices within the priority action report will be updated with findings and evidence from the second inspection and the report will be re issued to the provider.